Skip to content

 Output signals from advanced validators (FMU, EnergyPlus) go through a multi-stage pipeline before they become CEL variables.

-Each advanced validator class defines a extract_output_signals() classmethod that converts the container's output envelope into a flat Python dict of signal names to values.
+Each advanced validator class defines an extract_output_signals() classmethod that converts the container's output envelope into a flat Python dict of signal names to values.
 For FMU validators, this dict contains the final time-step values of each output variable:

 # FMU extract_output_signals() returns: